metaplex-foundation/docs/docs/03-guides/07-archived/04-architecture/01-basic_flow.md

     Note that our front end reference implementation uses SOL as the "token type."
 This has some special caveats, namely that SOL isn't really an "spl token."
 It instead has a work-around called the "Wrapped SOL mint."
 This is a special mint that is often used in a transient account.
 What this means is that when we place a bid, we actually make a one-off system account, transfer lamports to it of your bid amount + rent, then label it an spl-token account of the wrapped sol type, use it to place the bid, then close it all in one transaction.

     Special machinations in the spl token program then make this wrapped sol token account have a number of tokens with the proper decimals that map to the amount of SOL you transferred to it.
 We do a similar operation with cancelling, where we make a transient wrapped sol account, transfer cancelled bid funds to it, and then close the account, transferring funds out all in a single transaction.
 This is all done for ease of use.
-With settlements, when funds are disbursed to artists, we actually make a WSOL account for them and they have to close it by hand via a dropdown menu.
+With settlements, when funds are disbursed to artists, we actually make a wSOL account for them, and they have to close it by hand via a dropdown menu.

-    The protocol operates off of generic spl tokens and has no opinions about WSOL specifically, but the front end reference implementation does.
+    The protocol operates off of generic spl tokens and has no opinions about wSOL specifically, but the front end reference implementation does.
 So take careful note!